oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-evenactions-28.png)

-Now the *Input Paramters* should be mapped.
+Now the *Input Paramters* should be showed as mapped.
 But you have to send the photo file too.
-You can read in the [API description](https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/MultipartUpload/UploadPart) that in the uploadPart call you must add the image file (as binary String) in the body of the call.
+You can read in the [API description](https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/MultipartUpload/UploadPart) that in the **uploadPart** call you must add the image file (as binary String) in the body of the call.
 Let's map the photo file to the body parameter.

 Click in the **Assign** link of the *Parameters* property to access to the Assign Parameters Editor.